akeelquamina/TelecomAWSProjects/README.md

 ```

 ### 4. Create the DynamoDB Table
-Run the following command to create the DynamoDB table with necessary attributes and indexes:
+Run the following command to create the DynamoDB table with the necessary attributes and indexes:

 ```sh
 aws dynamodb create-table \